10 Great Latinx TV Shows To Watch To Celebrate Hispanic Heritage Month

 Last but not least, we take a look at Selena: The Series.
 In this biographical drama, we learn the story of Tejano singer, Selena Quintanilla-Perez, her rise to fame, and the sacrifices she’s had to make along the way to get there.

 If you grew up in a Spanish household like I did, you know about Selena very well.
 If you don’t, you have to watch this series.
-Not only is Christian Serratos awesome in the role as Selena, but the rest of the cast is amazing as well, really bringing the singer’s story to life.
+Not only is leading actress Christian Serratos awesome in the role as Selena, but the rest of the cast is amazing as well, really bringing the singer’s story to life.
 Plus, you also get to hear the original Selena music from way back when, so if you’ve never heard her sing before, now is the time to listen.

 Stream Selena: The Series on Netflix.

-With so much coming out on the 2021 fall TV schedule, maybe it’s time to take a break and binge some awesome Latinx series’ until your favorite show releases.
+With so much coming out on the 2023 TV schedule, maybe it’s time to take a break and binge some awesome Latinx series’ until your favorite show releases.
 Or, you can wait until these shows have new seasons.
 Regardless of what you pick, you’ll hands down enjoy any series from the list, and hopefully, stick around for the next season if there is one. ¡Feliz viendo!

 CINEMABLEND NEWSLETTER